sudipto21in2024/ApointmentSchedulerReact/docs/Architecture/UI/Automation_Scripts_Specification.md

 #### **`constructor(componentPath)`**

--   Parses the `componentPath` to determine the component's name (e.g., `login`).
+-   Parses the `componentPath` to determine the component's name (e.g., `Login`).
 -   Locates the relevant spec file (e.g., `ui-specs/components/auth-components-spec.json`).
 This may require a mapping configuration if the naming convention isn't direct.
 -   Loads the component's spec (e.g., `authSpec.components.LoginComponent`) into memory.
--   Loads the component's HTML file content.
+-   Loads the component's JSX file content.
 -   Loads the global `validation-rules.json` and `design-tokens.json` into memory.

 #### **`run()`**